Video transcript: 7 questions for Marc Anderson about the SharePoint modern experience

 If you haven't learned anything while you've been using classic, if you haven’t come up with ways to reorganize that content and those sites in this transition, then you're probably not doing the transition correctly.
 Not only would you probably not be taking advantage of the tools as well as you could be, but you probably won't be driving your organization forward.
 You won't be improving the things that you're trying to get out of the platform itself.

-Q: When should subsites be used in a modern SharePoint architecture?
+Q: When to use subsites in SharePoint's modern infrastructure?

 A: Until a few months ago, we were very clear on saying that if you have a big pyramid, you're going to have to go to very flat—you know, single-layer flat.